South Puget Sound Interstate 5 - Dashboard

 Annual highlights

 In 2020, the statewide response to COVID-19 resulted in a significant reduction in GP person miles traveled and annual delay.
-Nearly 1.4 million person miles were traveled in the GP lanes on I-5 between Olympia and Federal Way, a 13% decrease from 2019.
+Nearly 1.4 billion person miles were traveled in the GP lanes on I-5 between Olympia and Federal Way, a 13% decrease from 2019.
 Travelers on this corridor experienced 618 thousand hours of vehicle delay in 2020, down 74% from 2.4 million in 2019.
 Approximately 30% of parking spaces at park and ride lots on this corridor were occupied in 2020, down from 80.5% in 2019.

 In 2019, nearly 1.6 billion person miles were traveled in the GP lanes on I-5 between Olympia and Federal Way, the same as in 2018.
 Travelers on this corridor experienced 2.4 million hours of vehicle delay in 2019, up 24% from 1.9 million in 2018.
 Approximately 81% of parking spaces at park and ride lots on this corridor were occupied in 2019, up from 76% in 2018.